corifeanu/corifeanu/README.md

 Hello hello to you!
-🔭 I’m currently working on OLALA.COM.AU as Cloud engineer 🌱 I’m currently learning Data Science
+🔭 I’m currently working @ OLALA.COM.AU as Cloud engineer, mostly on a Web application named OLALA CMS (SAAS in Amazon) 🌱 I’m currently learning Data Science
 👯 I’m looking to collaborate on ... well not too much about this at this stage 🤔 I’m looking for help with using DevOps